 Each year the student who gains the best overall mark in the taught modules which make up the Postgraduate Diploma will recieve the Pritchard Prize.

 Additional mandatory costs

-Overseas students will need to apply for a visa in order to go to Hungary for the placement.
-The visa application involves a fee and a trip to London to make the applicaiton.
-The fee and trip must be paid for by the student.
+Overseas students need to apply for a visa.
+There is a cost for this and the application involves a trip to London.
+Both the trip and the application fee msut be paid by the student.